usmanb2/weatherapp-project-init-team/README.md

 #### Improvement
 This readme will be improved to include how to dynamically create infrastrututre using Terraform and Github Action CI/CD

-Add more feature to the weatherApp such as news feature
+Add more feature to the weatherapp-project-init-team such as news feature